 Architect who has concentrated for twenty-six years on urban projects and nurturing the evolution of places.

-Acting Deputy Head, School of Architecture
+Deputy Head of the School of Architecture

 Head of Cass Visual Communication

 Works in the realm of visual communication, as researcher, consultant, art director, designer, design–writer and educator.